zeebe-io/enhancements/ZEP000-size-based-snapshot.md

 ## Testing

+We should test:

-We should test that snapshots are taken after a specific disk usage.
+ * snapshots are taken after a specific disk usage
+ * snapshots are taken again after process or exporter position have changed by `Y`
+ * compaction is done

 ### Unit Test